melissa-slg/MARC-recordfinder/readme.md

 At the end of the session, you will have a `collection_records.mrc` file that you can then use to import records into the digital catalog.
 In addition, the script may also product a `not_found.csv`, `skipped.csv`, or `multilink.csv`, depending on the results of its search.
 These contain titles that may need manual inspection.

 Before you run another batch, make sure to move all result files out of the `/Digital Catalog Items`.

+If you run into any problems, please screenshot the error message if you can and then email me.